webqit/quantum-js/README.md

 | `QuantumModule` | `<script type="module">` |
 | `AsyncQuantumScript` | `<script async>` |

-> Note that, unlike the main Quantum JS build, the Quantum JS Lite edition only implements the `AsyncQuantumScript` and `QuantumModule` APIs which falls within the premise of off the main thread compilation.
+> Note that, unlike the main Quantum JS build, the Quantum JS Lite edition only implements the `AsyncQuantumScript` and `QuantumModule` APIs which match the asynchronous nature of off the main thread compilation.

 </details>